 Don't allow flakes/crusts/scales/debris to accumulate along the base of the eyelashes:

 - In severe blepharitis a topical antibiotic (e.g Chloramphenicol ointment) can be applied to the lid margins after performing lid hygiene for a period of 2 weeks.
 This can reduce the bacteria contributing to eyelid margin inflammation and make it easier to control blepharitis using the treatment described above.

-- Ointments/drops containing steroids should not be used unless prescribed by an ophthalmologist as topical steroids used inappropriately can cause cataracts, glaucoma and can predispose to infection.
+- Ointments/drops containing steroids should not be used unless prescribed by an ophthalmologist and used under supervision, as topical steroids used inappropriately can cause cataracts, glaucoma and can predispose to infection.

 - Occasionally if posterior blepharitis cannot be controlled with local treatment as described above it is worth considering a 6-12 weeks course of oral doxycycline (typically 100mg taken orally once daily) as this can reduce the inflammation associated with blepharitis.
 N.B.
 This cannot be used during pregnancy.